stunner007-ir/E-Commerce-Data-Analysis-Pipeline/README.md

 This project implements an end-to-end data analysis pipeline for e-commerce data.
 The pipeline involves downloading data from Kaggle, uploading it to Google Cloud Storage (GCS), and loading it into BigQuery for further analysis.
 Apache Airflow is used for orchestration, and the project is initialized using Astronomer.

+Additionally, the project includes data quality checks implemented using SQL, which are orchestrated by an Airflow DAG.
+The results of these checks are stored in GCS for further review.

 ## Project Overview

 1. **Download Data**: E-commerce data is downloaded from Kaggle to the local machine.
 2. **Upload to GCS**: A DAG (Directed Acyclic Graph) in Apache Airflow uploads the data from the local machine to Google Cloud Storage.
 3. **Load to BigQuery**: Another DAG in Apache Airflow loads the data from GCS to BigQuery for analysis.
+4. **Data Quality Checks**: SQL-based data quality checks are implemented and orchestrated by an Airflow DAG.
+The results of these checks are stored in GCS.

 ## Prerequisites